 The village itself (and the Bournville Village Trust) was founded by George Cadbury in 1900, gifting his workers with beautiful nearby homes to live in as well as plenty of sports and leisure facilities all around for when they weren’t at work.

 There’s far more to Bournville than just chocolate, though.
-It’s undoubtedly one of Birmingham’s prettiest and most historic neighborhoods, plus it’s a popular place for families to explore.
+It’s undoubtedly one of Birmingham’s prettiest and most historic areas, plus it’s a popular place for families to explore.
 So, why not visit and discover more?
 You’ll soon see why Cadbury named one of its most famous chocolate bars after it.

 Bournville in Birmingham - one of the highlights of 10 Most Popular Neighbourhoods in Birmingham (Read all about Birmingham here)